cs-si-ucr/CS14-Spring15/docs/lab_week_04.md

 Thus, to define a tree recursively, we can say that:

 1. A Tree is a system of nodes
-..* A node contains a value and pointers to its children
+	* A node consists of a value and pointers to its children
-2. Every node has a unique parent (no node has more than one parent)
+2. Every node has a unique parent
+	* No node has more than one parent
 3. The **Root** of a tree has no parent
 4. A Node can have any number of children (including 0)